5 PCB Grounding Methods and 6 Types of Grounding in Circuits

 - TN−S - Earth conductor and Neutral come as separate conductors and join near the power source.

 - TN-C - Earth, and Neutral are combined into one conductor called PEN.

 - TN-C-S - Earth, and Neutral are combined from the power sources as PEN and when it reaches the consumer building it gets separated into two separate conductors of Earth and Neutral.

 - Floating Ground

-In low voltage supplies and Testing instruments isolation transformers are used to isolate the low voltage ground from the main grounding system to improve the safety.
+In low voltage supplies and Testing instruments, isolation transformers are used to isolate the low voltage ground from the main grounding system to improve safety.
 By floating the ground of the low voltage side, It avoids the grounding current path from the main supply.
 This provides electrical safety if there is a fault at the low voltage side.

 Looking for a Reliable PCB Manufacturer? - PCBONLINE